Victor Vroom biography and books

-Victor Vroom (Victor Harold Vroom; 9 August 1932) is a professor emeritus of management and professor of psychology at the Yale School of Management.
-He is an expert in analyzing psychological behavior on leadership and decision making in organizations.
-Victor Vroom also personally created the Expectancy Theory of Motivation in 1964.
+Victor Vroom (1932) is a professor emeritus of management and professor of psychology at the Yale School of Management.
+Victor Vroom is an expert in analyzing psychological behavior on leadership and decision making in organizations.
+Victor also personally created the Expectancy Theory of Motivation in 1964.

 He participated in a vocational interest test which concluded that group musicians and psychologists were most in his interests, even though he had no clue what the concepts of psychology were all about.
-From this moment, Victor Vroom spent more and more time into studying psychology.
-His interests in learning were increasing.
-Victor Vroom later applied to McGill University, where he followed psychology classes from Donald Hebb, author of “The Organization of Behavior” (1949).
+From this moment, Vroom spent more and more time into studying psychology.

-During his Ph.D., Victor Vroom’s teacher Norman Maier, author of “Psychology in Industry“, was invited to write a chapter on industrial social psychology for the 1960 Annual Review of Psychology but he was unable to deliver the result due to his busy schedule.
-Consequently, Victor Vroom wrote the entire paper and Norman Maier barely made adjustments, which consequently gave a boost to his career.
+During his Ph.D., Vroom’s teacher Norman Maier, author of “Psychology in Industry“, was invited to write a chapter on industrial social psychology for the 1960 Annual Review of Psychology but he was unable to deliver the result due to his busy schedule.
+Consequently, he wrote the entire paper and Norman Maier barely made adjustments, which consequently gave a boost to his career.

 When his employment contract ended, Victor Vroom decided to teach at Carnegie Mellon University.
 In that time, top-ranked universities were not focused on psychology but more centered on business or management.
 In his class, he felt a strong intellectual association with two students, in particularly Edward Deci, with who he authored ‘Management and Motivation’.

-In 1972, Victor Vroom left Carnegie Mellon University and started to work for Yale University, and within a few weeks, he was appointed to chair.
+In 1972, he left Carnegie Mellon University and started to work for Yale University, and within a few weeks, he was appointed to chair.

 - “Motivation depends on how much we want something and how likely we think we are to get it.”

-Publications and Books by Victor Vroom et al.
+Books and Publications by Victor Vroom et al.

 - 2007.
 The role of the situation in leadership.
 American psychologist, 621, 17.